Frequently asked questions

 To support proponents in their thinking, some statistics from pricing in previous Investment Rounds has been published in the LRF’s Investment Rounds Report.

-Would the LRF purchase co-benefits only from a carbon farming project (allowing the landholder to sell their ACCUs on the spot market or retain them to offset farm activities)?
+Would the Land Restoration Fund purchase co-benefits only from a carbon farming project (allowing the landholder to sell their ACCUs on the spot market or retain them to offset farm activities)?

 No. The LRF only purchases co-benefits associated with ACCUs generated by the contracted project.

-How will LRF co-benefits work with the Australian Government Biodiversity Certificate /Nature Repair Bill?
+How will Land Restoration Fund co-benefits work with the Australian Government Biodiversity Certificates / Nature Repair Market?

-The Australian Government is developing a legislated framework (the Nature Repair Market Bill) to underpin a voluntary national biodiversity market.
+The Australian Government passed the Nature Repair Act 2023 which established a framework for a voluntary national Nature Repair Market.
 This would see a biodiversity certificate issued to projects that enhance or protect native biodiversity (by meeting legislated biodiversity integrity standards) but which do not need to generate ACCUs.
 The biodiversity certificate would be tradable personal property; able to be owned and traded separately from land.
-The Nature Repair Market Bill is currently in its consultation phase.

 In contrast, LRF projects must generate:

-• LRF co-benefits by completing activities and reporting as per the LRF Co-benefit Standard (PDF, 2.1 MB) .
+- LRF co-benefits by completing activities and reporting as per the LRF Co-benefit Standard .

-The Commonwealth Government is consulting the Queensland Government as part of its work to develop the Nature Repair Market.
-Determining how different schemes interact with each other will begin once the legislation has passed.
+The Australian Government is consulting the Queensland Government as part of its work to establish the Nature Repair Market and determine how the different schemes will interact.

 Contracts